bibliadelpueblo/BibliaLibre/Bibles/Spanish.VersionaBibliaLibre/src/framework.md

 ^18^ ^a^ ^21^ ^a^[**1:18** Luc 1,35] \ ^23^ \ ^25^ ^a^ ^a^[**1:25** Luc 2,7]
 ## 2
 ^0^
-### Los magos del oriente vienen al niño Jesús y le rinden homenaje
+### Los magos del oriente vienen al niño Jesús y le rinden homenaje.
 ^1^ ^a^ ^2^ ^b^ ^6^ ^a^[**2:1** Luc 2,1-7] ^b^[**2:2** Núm 24,17] \ ^8^ \ ^11^ ^a^ ^12^ ^a^[**2:11** Sal 72,10; Sal 72,15; Is 60,6]
 ### La huida de José a Egipto
 ^13^ \ ^15^